-The Connector service, a demand-response public transit service for limited areas, started in the summer of June of 2015.
-As a pilot project the service has been paid for with local revenue sources.
-This Connector has gone through a significant level of analysis and multiple adjustments during the pilot phase of the service.
+The Connector service, a demand-response public transit service for limited areas, was a SAMTD pilot project started in the summer of June of 2015.
+This Connector went through a significant level of analysis and multiple adjustments during the pilot phase of the service.
+Cherriots completed an analysis (West Salem Connector: Pilot Project Evaluation) on March 3, 2017 that included ridership tallies, rider experience surveys, costs, efficiency, use, and analysis of alternatives going forward (to either remove or keep the Connector service, or two options for replacing the Connector service with fixed routes).
+The analysis was provided to a Connector Committee and the Cherriots Executive Team to discuss the pro's and cons of the alternatives.
 In April 2017, the Cherriots Board of Directors voted to end the pilot and directed staff to explore fixed-route alternatives.
-Two new fixed routes and one route modification will replace the Connector service beginning January 2, 2018.
+Two new fixed routes and one route modification replaced the Connector service on January 2, 2018.

-SAMTD will continue to monitor other similar projects around the country and look for ways that SAMTD could implement a better service model in areas that are currently difficult to serve in the area.
+In its research, SAMTD will continue to monitor other similar projects around the country and look for ways that SAMTD could implement a better service model in areas that are currently difficult to serve in the area.